the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

   - This was genuinely a thrilling experience, so much so that I found myself building on the code well after the interviewer was over :lol:
 - Specific expectations per interview round
   - Interviewers, please try your best to convey what a given interview round is assessing at the very beginning
-  - E.g., if you're looking for specifics on how to solve agentic tool-routing, don't label it as a "Systems Design" interview.
+  - E.g., if you're looking for specifics on how to solve agentic tool-routing, please don't label it as a "Architectural Design" interview, or at least make the goal crystal clear.
   - Otherwise, your candidate will waste both of your time talking about service architecture when really you want to discuss agent-internal logic
 - Greater efficiency
   - I know recruiting is difficult, especially when you juggle multiple candidates with the schedules of multiple busy stakeholders